mia-platform/documentation/docs/software-catalog/manage-items/declarative-approach.md

 ---
-id: declarative_marketplace
+id: declarative-approach
-title: Manage your Marketplace Items with a Declarative Approach
+title: Manage your Items with a Declarative Approach
-sidebar_label: Marketplace Declarative Approach
+sidebar_label: Declarative Approach
 ---

 In addition to the basic use of the tool through individual application commands, such as list, get, and resource deletion, a *declarative* approach is recommended.
 This approach is based on the use of [miactl](/cli/miactl/10_overview.md) in combination with a [Git Provider and a CI/CD system](/console/company-configuration/providers/overview.md).